percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 SRTP session with multiple receivers.
 EKT securely distributes the SRTP master key and other information for each SRTP source.
-With this method, SRTP entities are free to choose SSRC values as they see fit, and to start up new SRTP sources with new SRTP master keys (see Section 2.2) within a session without coordinating with other entities via external signaling or other external means.
+With this method, SRTP entities are free to choose SSRC values as they see fit, and to start up new SRTP sources with new SRTP master keys within a session without coordinating with other entities via external signaling or other external means.

-EKT provides a way for an SRTP session participant, either a sender or receiver, to securely transport its SRTP master key and current SRTP rollover counter to the other participants in the session.
+EKT provides a way for an SRTP session participant, to securely transport its SRTP master key and current SRTP rollover counter to the other participants in the session.
 This data furnishes the information needed by the receiver to instantiate an SRTP/SRTCP receiver context.

-EKT can be used in conferences where the central media distributor or conference bridge can not decrypt the media, such as the type defined for [@?I-D.ietf-perc-private-media-framework].
-It can also be used for large scale conferences where the conference bridge or media distributor can decrypt all the media but wishes to encrypt the media it is sending just once then send the same encrypted media to a large number of participants.
+EKT can be used in conferences where the central media distributor or conference bridge cannot decrypt the media, such as the type defined for [@?I-D.ietf-perc-private-media-framework].
+It can also be used for large scale conferences where the conference bridge or media distributor can decrypt all the media but wishes to encrypt the media it is sending just once and then send the same encrypted media to a large number of participants.
 This reduces the amount of CPU time needed for encryption and can be used for some optimization to media sending that use source specific multicast.